I’ve heard it all- all the reasons dairy is apparently horrible for you:

 Lots of groups like to give their reasons why milk and dairy are health wreckers, but I am here to argue in Milk’s defense.

-Note: If you can’t already tell, science is not my main information currency.
+Note: If you can’t already tell, science is not my main currency.
 If you want people who actually research science and try to explain it to you, I recommend also reading more of Matt Stone and Danny Roddy.
 But I deal in experience and feelings.
 I let other people’s research inform my feelings and decisions, but my main goal is to bust food phobias.
-Science helps me do that, but I am not interested in explaining the intricacies, however I will try to link to the evidence that may enlighten your scientific minds better than I can.
+Science helps me do that, so I will try to link to the evidence that may enlighten your scientific minds better than I can.

 Many people are lactose intolerant, or “lactose intolerant”.
 I was diagnosed as lactose intolerant at 2 years old and grew up drinking rice milk and soy cheese. (blerggg) But I would sneak real cheese at school.
 In fact, my schtick in the cafeteria was that I would go to the salad bar and just fill up a whole bowl of shredded cheese and eat it with my hands.
-My friends found it highly strange and amusing.
-I found it highly delicious and amusing.
+Delicious.
+I was a Fuck It Dieter long before I was a dieter.

-I found I could tolerate cheese, no problem, and also that it was my favorite food (still is).
-But milk, which I rarely tried, and never really liked anyway, gave me bloating.
-Many extreme diets I went on argued heavily against dairy, and because of my “lactose intolerance”, I believed their word even more.
-I would go through phases of no-dairy, only to add my beloved cheese back in.
+But I found I could tolerate cheese no problem, and also that it was my favorite food.
+But milk, which I rarely tried, and never really liked anyway, made me feel bloated.
+Lots of the extreme diets I went on argued against dairy, and because of my “lactose intolerance” I believed them even more.

 Its Not the Milk’s Fault